TheFocus.AI TheFocus.AI

 Most AI advice starts with the technology.
 This starts with your work.
 The invoices you process, the reports you check every morning, the rules that live in one person’s head.
 The stuff a COO worries about — not what model to pick, but how to make the organization run better.

 Every chapter gives you something to do right now.
 Open Claude, ask a real question, see where it breaks.
 Dictate your rules on your phone while walking through the warehouse.
-Drop a spreadsheet into Co-work and watch it find errors you missed.
+Build a working web tool for your team by describing it.
+Drop a spreadsheet into Cowork and watch it find errors you missed.
 Install a tool, connect your data, set up a schedule.
 By the end, you’ve built a system that categorizes transactions, processes invoices, flags anomalies, and improves every time you correct it.

 The running example is Cornwall Market — a grocery store and bakery with fifteen suppliers, manual invoice processing, and categorization rules that live entirely in the owner’s head.
 If that sounds familiar, you’re in the right place.
 If your version is a law firm, a construction company, or a SaaS team — the pattern is identical.
 Undocumented knowledge, manual data entry, tribal expertise that doesn’t scale.

 This is not a prompting guide.
 It’s a build guide.
-Each chapter introduces a new tool, gives you exercises with expected outcomes, and connects what you build to everything you’ve already built.
+Each chapter is a set of short lessons — one milestone each, five to fifteen minutes, always with something to actually do — and connects what you build to everything you’ve already built.
 The pieces compound.
 That’s the whole point.

 The Four Transitions